serodriguez68/clean-architecture/part-5-1-architecture.md

-# Part V - Architecture
+# Part V - 1 - Architecture
+Note: this was divided into 2 files because it was getting too long.

 ## Chapter 15 - What is Architecture?